shiruwei9/COP-5615_Fall-2021/README.md

 ```
 ## 3.The coin with the most 0s you managed to find

-The moset 0s we managed to find is 7
+The most 0's we managed to find is 7

 ## 4. The largest number of working machines you were able to run your code with